Fast Core Pricing for Rich Advertising Auctions: Introduction

-The VCG mechanism is a prevalent auction for combinatorial settings (for primary sources see~\citet{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives}), but it is rarely used in practice due to practical issues, including its potentially low revenue; e.g.\ see~\citet{ausubel2002ascending,ausubel2006lovely} for a survey.
-The \emph{ascending proxy auction} was one auction proposed by~\citet{ausubel2002ascending} as a practical alternative that resolves some of these issues.
-This ascending auction terminates at a desirable ``bidder Pareto-optimal core outcome."
-This line of research was further developed by~\citet{day2007fair,day2008core,day2010optimal,day2012quadratic} by considering the general notion of core-selecting package auctions, and identifying incentive properties of Pareto optimal frontier of core polytope, as well as revenue advantages of core auctions.
+The \emph{ascending proxy auction} was proposed by~\citealp{ausubel2002ascending} as an alternative to VCG to resolve practical issues such as low revenue.
+This ascending auction terminates at a bidder optimal core outcome.
+This line of research was further developed by considering the general notion of core-selecting package auctions~\citep{day2007fair,day2008core,day2012quadratic}.
+These auctions are used extensively in the public sector where it is of great concern that auctions are efficient and renegotiation-proofs (e.g., see \citealp{ausubel1999optimality}).

-Pareto bidder optimal core outcomes are implementable at equilibrium, but are not truthful.
+Bidder optimal core outcomes are implementable at equilibrium, but are not truthful.
 Payment rules that pick particular points in the core have been proposed in the literature to mitigate this issue.
-For example, the difference between a final payment and the VCG payment represents a measure of ``residual incentive to misreport,'' as observed by \citet{parkes2001achieving}. \citet{day2007fair} therefore proposed the minimum-revenue point and \citet{day2012quadratic} proposed the closest-to-VCG point, which are the Pareto optimal core points that minimize $\ell_1$-norm and $\ell_2$-norm of this difference respectively.
-An alternative practical core payment rule proposed by \citet{erdil2010new} considers robustness with respect to the submitted bids.
+For example, the difference between a final payment and the VCG payment represents a measure of ``residual incentive to misreport''. \citealp{day2007fair} therefore proposed the minimum-revenue point and \citealp{day2012quadratic} proposed the closest-to-VCG point, and they showed these are the bidder optimal core points that minimize $\ell_1$-norm and $\ell_2$-norm of this difference respectively.
+An alternative practical core payment rule proposed by \citealp{erdil2010new} considers robustness with respect to the submitted bids.
+More recently, computational approaches to approximate the BNE of different core payments have been proposed~\citep{bosshard2017computing,lubin2009quantifying,lubin2015new,bunz2015faster,bunz2018designingEC,bunz2018designing}, which was further used for an algorithmic search for ``good" core-selecting rules~\citep{bunz2018designingEC,bunz2018designing}